foxxyz/Plant/README.md

 FAQ
 ---

+### Now I have a "Plant" subdirectory on my server?
+How do I get it in the root?

+To clone Plant into the current directory, run `git clone https://github.com/foxxyz/Plant .` instead of the command above (just make sure the directory is empty).

+### How do I set write permissions on those directories?

+Assuming your web server runs with group privileges, an easy way to do this is to run the following command from your site root:

+`chmod g+w app/controllers/ app/templates/ core/cache/ plugins/logger/error.log`

 ### I'm getting Database warnings during the installation?

 Make sure your DB user has database creation privileges.
 If not, create the new database yourself (make sure the name